VysotskiVadim/VysotskiVadim.blog/_posts/2019-09-15-generic-programming.markdown

 AnimalDoctor<Cat> catDoctor = new DoctorDolittle();
 ```

-Developers use strong typed languages in order to set some constrains on code, which leads to decreasing amount of runtime errors.
-I.e. compiler should not compile code which will causes runtime errors *(of course compiler can't prevent all errors, but for some cases it's obvious at compile time that it will fails at runtime)*.
+To answer we need to remember one of compilers purpose --  ***don't let you shoot in your own leg***.
+So let's consider how can we cast generic object without getting troubles.

 ### Covariance

-Should strong typed language compiler allows usage of list of sub class `Dog` as list of super class `Animal`?
-Does it seem wrong?
-Would it fail in runtime?
+Should allows usage of list of sub class `Dog` as list of super class `Animal`?
+Can it cause any troubles?

 ```java
 // warning! it's pseudocode, not java!